In This Article

 I did my research and found that with normal consumption, products with soy protein have no effect on the body.3

 Regarding meal replacements, Soylent drinks are some of the best you can find.
 In fact, I did a Soylent-only diet while dieting at the same time for almost two months.

 A Soylent drink contains real foods, so you can get all your calories from it.
 Soylent contains enough macronutrients and vitamins for a person to get by.

 You can do what I did and try drinking only Soylent without eating whole foods, but that’s pretty extreme.

-Soylent recommends occasional meal replacement, 1-2 a day.
-But you can drink soylent as much as you want because it contains everything a healthy diet would.
+Soylent recommends occasional meal replacement, like one to two meals a day.
+But you can drink Soylent as much as you like because it contains everything a healthy diet would.

-Is Soylent good as a regular meal?
-The answer is unequivocally yes.
+Is Soylent as good as a regular meal?
+The answer is an unequivocal yes.